-- 6. Signatures: All exhibitors must have the required original signatures (Exhibitor and Parent or Guardian) on each Junior Show Entry Agreement Form. - UPDATED - 7.
+- 6. Signatures: All exhibitors must have the required original signatures (Exhibitor and Parent or Guardian) on each Junior Show Entry Agreement Form. - 7.
 Quality Counts: To be eligible to compete in the Junior Breeding, Junior Commercial and/or Junior Market Shows, exhibitors will need Quality Counts verification.
 The Quality Counts verification number must be recorded on the online entry when entering the project.
 Please refer to the website https://agrilife.org/qualitycounts/ for information on how to become verified. - 8.
 Ownership: Exhibitors must own, feed, care for, and exhibit their animals/projects at the beginning of and throughout the entire feeding and fitting period.
 It is critical for the exhibitor to be actively involved in all phases of the project to maximize the educational experience.
 The exhibitor may receive assistance from the exhibitor's family, AST, CEA, Local County/Chapter Adult Volunteer, or other 4-H or FFA members.
-Show Management will rule on all issues regarding ownership. - 9.
+Show Management will rule on all issues regarding ownership.

 Ownership/Fitting Periods: The required ownership and fitting periods are:

-Market Animals: Validation will be used to verify ownership date for market animals.
+Market Animals.
+Validation will be used to verify ownership date for market animals.

-Market Steers
+Market Steers June 30, 2023

-Market Lambs October 31, 2022
+Market Lambs October 31, 2023

-Market Goats October 31, 2022
+Market Goats October 31, 2023

-Market Barrows November 30, 2022
+Market Barrows November 30, 2023

 Registration Certificates will be used to verify ownership date for breeding animals with the exception of Crossbred Gilts, Commercial Ewes and Commercial Does.
 Animals must be registered in the Herdbook of their Association in only the name of the Junior owner(s) on or before the required ownership date (see below).
 Registration Certificates must state the name of the Junior owner(s) only.
 Registration Certificates that list any additional names besides the name(s) the entry is validated under will be disqualified.
-Registration Certificates must be available upon request.
+Original Registration Certificates must be available upon request.

 Purchase, delivery, possession, transfer, and registration must all take place on or before the required ownership date listed below.
-Registration Certificates must be available upon request.

-Registered Sheep, Registered Boer Goats: October 1, 2022 (Must be validated through Breeding Sheep or Breeding Goat Validation on or before October 31, 2022)
+Registered Sheep, Registered Boer Goats: October 1, 2023 (Must be validated through Breeding Sheep or Breeding Goat Validation on or before October 31, 2023)

-Commercial Ewes, Commercial Does: October 31, 2022 (Must be validated through Breeding Sheep or Breeding Goat Validation on or before October 31, 2022)
+Commercial Ewes, Commercial Does: October 31, 2023 (Must be validated through Breeding Sheep or Breeding Goat Validation on or before October 31, 2023)

-Angora Breeding Goats, Beef Breeding Heifers, Dairy Heifers: November 1, 2022 (Beef Breeding Heifers must complete all phases of heifer validation through the Texas 4-H & FFA Breeding Heifer Validation Program on or before November 8, 2022)
+Angora Breeding Goats, Beef Breeding Heifers, Dairy Heifers: November 1, 2023 Beef Breeding Heifers must complete all phases of heifer validation through the Texas 4-H & FFA Breeding Heifer Validation Program on or before November 1, 2023.
+All Registration Papers must be uploaded by November 8, 2023.)

-Purebred Gilts, Crossbred Gilts: December 1, 2022 (Gilts must be validated through Breeding Gilt Validation on or before December 1, 2022.
-All Registration Papers for Purebred Gilts must be uploaded by December 15, 2022.)
+Purebred Gilts, Crossbred Gilts: December 1, 2023 (Gilts must be validated through Breeding Gilt Validation on or before December 1, 2023.
+All Registration Papers for Purebred Gilts must be uploaded by January 2, 2024.)